About the Globalist

 We provide journalism training and publishing opportunities for underserved youth through our Apprenticeship program and Globalist Youth workshops.
 Check out our Globalist Youth page for information on upcoming programs.

-The Seattle Globalist is an independent 501(c)(3) nonprofit organization formerly known as The Common Language Project and based at the University of Washington, Department of Communication.
+The Seattle Globalist is a trade name of The Common Language Project, an independent 501(c)(3) nonprofit organization.
+The Globalist is housed by the University of Washington, Department of Communication.
 Financial support comes from our partners and sponsors, reporting grants, and individual donors.

 Donations are tax-deductible!
 Donate to the Globalist »